charan1922/Restrent-Agent-MCP/README_WAITER_AGENT.md

 ## 🔍 Troubleshooting

 ### Chef Agent Connection Issues
-- Verify Chef Agent is running: `curl http://localhost:5000/.well-known/agent-card.json`
+- Verify Chef Agent is running: `curl http://localhost:5555/.well-known/agent-card.json`
+- Check A2A endpoint: `curl http://localhost:5555/api/a2a`
 - Check logs for connection errors
 - Run test script: `npx tsx src/lib/a2a/test-chef-connection.ts`
 - Waiter Agent will continue operating with degraded functionality if Chef is offline

 ### Menu Not Loading
 - Check `src/lib/restaurant/menu-kb.ts` for menu data
-- Verify API endpoint: `curl http://localhost:4000/api/menu`
+- Verify API endpoint: `curl http://localhost:4444/api/menu`

 ### Orders Not Saving
 - Database is in-memory - resets on server restart